ansys/pysam-sysml2/doc/source/user_guide/api/write-model.rst

 Create new elements
 ===================

-You can create new elements in your model using the ``Factory`` class.
+Create new elements in your model using the ``Factory`` class.

 .. tip::

-    A complete example is available :ref:`here <Creating_Example>`.
+    For a complete example, see :ref:`Creating new element example <Creating_Example>`.

 .. literalinclude:: ../../_static/code/creating-elements.py
     :lines: 25
     :language: python
     :caption: Create a Factory instance

-Then, use the ``create_element()`` method to create a new model element.
-You must provide the type of the element, as well as any number of keyword arguments representing its attributes:
+Use the ``create_element()`` method to create a new model element.
+Provide the type of the element and any number of keyword arguments representing its attributes:

 .. code:: python